 20. What makes Touch Financial different to other invoice finance brokers?

-Firstly, we are the largest invoice finance brokerage in the UK dealing with a majority of the invoice finance providers in the marketplace.
+Firstly, we are the largest invoice finance brokerage in the UK dealing with a significant proportion of the invoice finance providers in the marketplace.
 We are also FCA regulated and are constantly striving to refine our systems and procedures to further improve our customer’s journey.
 We are also a very proud award winning brokerage having been awarded the Asset Based Finance Broker of the year by the prestige Money Facts on 4 separate occasions.

 We have our own unique in house training programme as well as ensuring that our consultants take appropriate external ABFA exams.
-A number of our Consultants have previously worked for lenders and therefore have underwriting and credit experience which allows us to quickly work through any barriers to entry.
+A number of our Consultants have previously worked for funders and therefore have underwriting and credit experience which allows us to quickly work through any barriers to entry.

 We are keen to assist you compare offers you have received and give our recommendations on the right facility for you as well help negotiate terms with lender.